-To do so, please browse the “Action” menu and click on the line “Deliver Packing List”
+To do so, please click on the“Deliver Packing List”on the sidebar .

-After the Packing List is in "Delivered" state, you can access to related invoice by clicking the "Related Sale Invoice Transaction" in the "Jump..." menu
+After the Packing List is in "Delivered" state, you can access to related invoice by clicking the "Related Sale Invoice Transaction" on the sidebar .

 Now you can have a look at the Sale Invoice Transaction generated from the Sale Packing List.
-If you need to go back to the initial Sale Order or Sale Packing List, you can either use the "Jump..." list again, or by browsing the Sale Orders or Sale Packing Lists in the "Modules" list.
+If you need to go back to the initial Sale Order or Sale Packing List, you can either use the "Jumps" list on the sidebar again, or by browsing the Sale Orders or Sale Packing Lists in the "Modules" list.

 In next tutorial, you will learn how to manage invoices.

 Sale Packing Lists can generate an invoice for the related transaction by a simply action: Ship Packing List , if the number of items shipped (in the Sale Packing List) matches the number of items ordered (in the Sale Order).
 This means that you do not have to bother clicking on anything, the invoice will be automatically generated after you ship the Packing List.